Tropical weather, spectacular landscapes, and Hawaiian culture are just three components that make Hawaii so hard to resist.

 Hawaiian Culture: What Makes Hawaii so Irresistible

 I’m not a big fan of the movies and TV shows any longer.
 However, I must give them credit for my first encounter with Hawaiian culture.
-It was an OKish start.
+It was an Ok-ish start.
 But only firsthand experience let me comprehend the magnitude and depth of this unique culture.
-Here’s a look at Hawaiian culture that makes the islands so irresistible.
+Here’s what makes the Hawaiian Islands and their unique culture so irresistible.

 Hawaiian Culture in Lei Greeting

 Hospitality is one of the essential characteristics of Hawaiian culture.
 The Hawaiians are never shy to show their excitement and honor to have you as a guest.
 With great pleasure they present you with their famous garland or wreaths upon your arrival.
-Made from flowers, bird feathers, shells, seeds, and ivory, the Hawaiian lei garlands represent hospitality, love, respect, and famous aloha.
+Made from flowers, bird feathers, shells, seeds, and ivory, the Hawaiian lei garlands represent hospitality, love, respect, and the famous Aloha Spirit.